-Many motor failures result from improper setting of the motor change-over plate.
-If set for 115 VAC and 230 VAC feed is used, the motor will burn out after running only a short time.
-If set for 230 VAC and 115 VAC feed is used, the motor will run very slowly and the starting field will soon burn out.
+Many motor failures result from improper wiring of the motor to input source.
+If wired for 115 VAC and 230 VAC feed is used, the motor will burn out after running only a short time.
+If wired for 230 VAC and 115 VAC feed is used, the motor will run very slowly and the starting field will soon burn out.